ivandda/loybits/TechnicalStackAndArchitecture(POC).md

   - **Transaction Handling**: Manages the logic for point transfers, reward claims, and other loyalty program transactions.

-  - **Business Logic**: Implements the rules of the loyalty program, such as point issuance rates, reward costs, and any time-based or conditional logic.
+  - **Business Logic**: Implements the rules of the loyalty program, such as point rates and reward costs.

   - **Event Emission**: Emits events for important actions (e.g., point transfers, reward claims) which can be used to update the frontend in real-time and for off-chain analytics.

+    This manager should integrate with a token standard in the future, providing further fucionlalities to be carried in blockchain, like the origin business of the tokens getting a comision and visualization of this tokens in user wallets.
+For this PoC, only the main logic was designed in the contract.

 ### 3.3 SubWallet